Deformed SPDE models with an application to spatial modeling of significant wave height: Discussion

 \section{Discussion}

-We have developed a non-stationary and anisotropic Gaussian random field model for significant wave heights.
+We have developed a non-stationary and/or anisotropic Gaussian random field model for significant wave heights.
 The model is formulated using the SPDE representation of Gaussian Mat\'ern fields in combination with the deformation method of \citet{lit:sampson}.
-An advantage with this model compared to the similar non-stationary models of \citep{lit:fuglstad, lit:fuglstad2} is that the marginal variance parameter is independent of the choice of the parameters explaining anisotropy.
-This is important for the interpretability of the parameters and simplifies estimation.
+Our main result shows that a deformed Mat\'ern SPDE model can be represented as a solution to another fractional SPDE on the deformed space.

+For the special case of $\alpha=2$, \citet{lit:fuglstad, lit:fuglstad2} considered the related model where the functions $\tilde{H}(\psp)$ and $\tilde{\kappa}(\psp)$ could be chosen independently of each other.
+Because of this, the marginal variance of the solution is affected by the choice of $\tilde{H}(\psp)$ and $\tilde{\kappa}(\psp)$.
+In the stationary case, a direct consequence of comparing the covariance function of our model to the covariance function derived in~\citet{lit:fuglstad2} shows that the two models are equivalent (when using $\alpha = 2$ in our model).
+However, the important difference between the models is that our parametrization allow for controlling the variance of the process independently of $\kappa$ and $H$.
+For the stationary case, this is not crucial, but when changing to non-stationary models it is important for the interpretability of the parameters and simplifies estimation.
 In particular, it guarantees that the model parameters are identifiable, which can be a difficult thing to check in more general models.
-It also solves the problem stated in \citep{lit:fuglstad2} of identifying the marginal variance for a non-stationary SPDE model.
+It also solves the problem stated in~\citep{lit:fuglstad2} of identifying the marginal variance for a non-stationary SPDE model.

-Another important advantage with the proposed model is that the deformation method allows for theoretical derivations of results that are typically difficult to obtain for non-stationary models, such as the upper bound on exceedance probabilities which we derived using Rice's method.
+Another important advantage with the proposed model is that the deformation method allow for theoretical derivations of results that are typically difficult to obtain for non-stationary models.
+One example of such is the upper bound on exceedance probabilities which we derived.

 Just as for the more basic SPDE-based models, Gaussian Markov random field approximations of the model can be obtained using the finite element method.
 This allows for computationally efficient inference and simulation, also for complex spatial domains and spatially irregular measurements.
 Thus, the proposed model will likely be useful also in many other applications not related to wave modelling.